Code-Sharp/WampSharp.net/content/Release-notes/WampSharp-v1.2.6.41-beta-release-notes.md

 > **Note**: These samples only demonstrate the reflection-based api, but this also works with other overloads receiving SubscribeOptions/PublishOptions

-## Breaking changes
+## Internal/Breaking changes

-* In order to support CANCEL/INTERRUPT, `IWampRpcOperation` Invoke methods now return `IWampCancellableInvocation`.
-If you don't want to support cancellation, you can simply return null from these methods.
+* In order to support CANCEL/INTERRUPT, `IWampRpcOperation`'s `Invoke` methods now return `IWampCancellableInvocation`.
+If you don't want to support cancellation, you can simply return `null` from these methods.
 * The following properties of `InvocationDetails` have been removed: `AuthenticationRole`, `AuthenticationId`, `AuthenticationMethod`.
 Instead, the following properties are available: `CallerAuthenticationRole`, `CallerAuthenticationId`.
 Similarly, the following properties of `EventDetails` have been removed: `AuthenticationRole`, `AuthenticationId`, `AuthenticationMethod`.
 Instead, the following properties are available: `PublisherAuthenticationRole`, `PublisherAuthenticationId`.
 This has been done in order to make WampSharp compatible with the [recent changes](https://github.com/wamp-proto/wamp-proto/issues/57#issuecomment-234710359) done in Crossbar and Autobahn variants.
-*
+* Publishing to a topic having no subscribers no longer throws an exception and no longer sends a publish error to the publisher if the latter has requested publication acknowledgement.
+This is also Crossbar's behavior regarding topics without subscribers.
+This change also resolves [Issue #192](https://github.com/Code-Sharp/WampSharp/issues/192) implicitly.
+* [LibLog](https://github.com/damianh/LibLog/) has been modified with some performance optimizations (see Pull Requests [#140](https://github.com/damianh/LibLog/pull/140) [#141](https://github.com/damianh/LibLog/pull/141)).